phstc/phstc.github.com/_posts/2014-11-29-sqs-to-the-rescue.md

 end
 ```

-Be careful with this workaround, it will increase the message receive count.
+Be careful with this workaround, because it will increase the message receive count.

 ## 1 million != 1 million